waltligon/orangefs/doc/pvfs2-faq.md

 ### Why is program XXX so slow?

-See Question [6.2](#sec:badperf){reference-type="ref"
+See Question [6.2](#sec:badperf).
-reference="sec:badperf"}.
 If the program uses small block sizes to access a PVFS file, performance will suffer.

 Setting both (or either of) the `TroveSyncMeta` and `TroveSyncData` options to `no` in the config file can improve performance in some